 Meet the team: Janet Howard

-Janet Howard, the member engagement director, has worked at Practice Greenhealth since 2004.
+Janet Howard, Director, Sustainability Solutions, has worked at Practice Greenhealth since 2004.
 Learn about how she started working in sustainability and health care before the days of cell phones and the internet and why she does yoga before the sun comes up every morning.